US Open (tennis): Since 1978: USTA National Tennis Center

 In 2018, the tournament was the first Grand Slam tournament that introduced the shot clock to keep a check on the time consumed by players between points.
 (Note: Once the chair umpire has announced the score following the previous point, the countdown starts and players have 25 seconds to begin their service motion.
 However, the chair umpire has the ability and discretion to pause or reset the clock to 25 seconds the clock if a point with a particularly long rally merits a pause for the players to recover their breath.
 In normal circumstances during the game, if the player has not started the service motion at the completion of the 25-second countdown, the chair umpire issues a time violation.
 The server will receive a warning and for each subsequent violation, the player loses a first serve (second serves are supposed to happen without delay, so the clock won't be used).
 In the case of the receiver, if it isn't ready at the end of 25 seconds, the chair umpire first issues a warning, then the loss of a point with every other violation.
 After even-numbered games, the chair umpire will start the clock when the balls are all in place on the server's end of the court.)
 The reason for this change was to increase the pace of play.
 The clock is placed in a position visible to players, the chair umpire and fans.
 Since 2020, all Grand Slams, ATP, and WTA tournaments apply this technology.

 In 2019, the tournament marked the last time that five-time champion Roger Federer participated.
 Rafael Nadal won men's singles defeating Daniil Medvedev.

 In 2020, the event was held without spectators due to the COVID-19 pandemic; the Western & Southern Open was also re-located from Cincinnati in order to create a bio-secure bubble for both events due to their proximity.
 An announcement that the wheelchair tennis competition would not be held caused controversy, because the USTA did not consult with athletes prior to it, as it had with the players' organizations for the able-bodied competitions.
 After accusations of discrimination, the USTA was forced to backtrack, admitting that it should have discussed the decision with the wheelchair competitors and offering them either $150,000 to be split between them (compared with $3.3m to be split between the players affected by the cancellation of each of the men's and women's qualifying competition and reductions in the mixed-doubles pool), a competition as part of the Open with 95% of the 2019 prize fund, or a competition to be held at the USTA base in Florida.

+In 2023, the tournament became the first grand slam tournament to introduce the Video Review system in which players could challenge specific judgement calls made by a chair umpire in a match, such as if a ball bounced twice.